 You are not automatically committing a crime if you don’t receive a verbal confirmation at every step of a sexual encounter, but doing so and taking some additional measures may protect you from unfair allegations later.
 This is what you should know about consent laws in our state.

-What's the Age of Consent in California?
+What's the Age of Consent in CA?

 In the state of California, a minor (someone under the age of 18) cannot legally consent to sexual intercourse with an adult.
 An adult who has sex or engages in any sexual activities with a minor is committing statutory rape, regardless of the minor’s perceived consent.
 Depending on the ages of the individuals and the circumstances, the prosecution may charge a sex crime with a minor as a misdemeanor or a felony.